aimacode/aima-glossary/README.md

 # aima-glossary

-This project is intended to provide definitions for all the terms in *Artificial Intelligence: A Modern Approach*.
-Right now, we just have the terms; the definitions will be filled in over time by volunteers--maybe you.
+This project is intended to provide [definitions for all the terms](glossary.md) in *Artificial Intelligence: A Modern Approach*.
+The definitions will be filled in over time by volunteers--maybe you.
+We've got a good start, but we need more help.